oskwazir/www.omerwazir.com/src/documents/posts/gitCheatSheet.html.md

 title: The Git Cheat Sheet
 layout: post
 tags: ['git','cheat-sheet','post']
-lead: "Here's a great cheet sheet for git that'll help you figure out some pretty cool tasks"
+lead: "Here’s a great cheet sheet for git that’ll help you figure out some pretty cool tasks"
 ---

-I initially found this at [Github](https://help.github.com/articles/git-cheatsheet) and it's identical to [cheat.errtheblog](http://cheat.errtheblog.com/s/git).
+I initially found this at [Github](https://help.github.com/articles/git-cheatsheet) and it’s identical to [cheat.errtheblog](http://cheat.errtheblog.com/s/git).

 ---

 ### Setup
-Clone the repository specified by `<repo>` this is similar to "checkout" in some other version control systems such as Subversion and CVS:
+Clone the repository specified by `<repo>` this is similar to &#8220;checkout&#8221; in some other version control systems such as Subversion and CVS:

     git clone <repo>